 Below are 5 ways you can use organic Aloe Vera gel as an essential oil carrier to bring topical relief PLUS some easy recipes:

-2. Topical Fungus – Aloe vera gel is my go-to carrier for topical fungal conditions.
+Aloe vera gel is my go-to carrier for topical fungal conditions.
 Fungus issues will worsen when covered, so avoid heavy carriers that occlude, like oils and butters.
 Aloe vera gel is perfect for topical fungal conditions because it is light and doesn’t offer a heavy, thick covering, but safe enough to protect the skin.
-For fungal conditions of the skin like ringworm, athlete’s foot or the very common Tinea Versicolor, try my favorite recipe below.
-It has always shown great results getting rid of fungus on both children and adults.
+For fungal conditions of the skin like ringworm, athlete’s foot, or the very common Tinea Versicolor, try my favorite recipe below.
+It has always shown great results in getting rid of fungus on both children and adults.

-3. Itching – Aloe vera gel will offer relief from itchy conditions like poison ivy or mosquito bites and the cooling aspect feels delightful on hot itchy skin.
+-Aloe vera gel will offer relief from itchy conditions like poison ivy or mosquito bites and the cooling aspect feels delightful on hot itchy skin.
 If the itch is caused by something other than just being overheated, try adding 10 drops of Tea Tree and 5 drops of Peppermint to help calm the maddening itch.
-For Poison Ivy, Poison Oak or Hives, I suggest this awesome recipe for a DIY Homemade Calamine Lotion.
+For Poison Ivy, Poison Oak, or Hives, I suggest this awesome recipe for a DIY Homemade Calamine Lotion.